 Tactran Active Travel Audits

 Tactran is currently in the process of undertaking Active Travel Audits of the main settlements in the area.
 For more detailed information and access to the reports please go the main Active Travel Audit section.

 Tactran Active Travel Grant 2021/22

 The 2021/22 Tactran Active Travel Grant provides capital funding to create infrastructure that enables more people to cycle and walk for everyday, utility journeys throughout the region.
 The grant is based on Sustrans Scotland's Places for Everyone criteria and applications should address the aims and objectives of the Tactran Regional Transport Strategy Refresh 2015 - 2036, with particular focus on strategy 5.3 Active Travel.

 To find out more information please read the Essential Information and Scoring Criteria document.
-If you think you have a project that would be suitable for the 2021/22 Active Travel Grant please contact Merry Scott, in the first instance.
+If you think you have a project that would be suitable for the 2021/22 Active Travel Grant please contact Merry Smith, in the first instance.